 In an interview with The Washington Post, an official of the US government stated that the ransomware group known as DarkSide is believed to be behind the recent attack that wreaked havoc on the Colonial Pipeline.
 IT help site and cybersecurity community BleepingComputer, run by Lawrence Abrams, first reported the activities of DarkSide after it started operating in August last year.

-As with many other ransomware operations that specifically targets enterprises and organisations, DarkSide’s threat actors will first acquire access to a company’s corporate infrastructure before silently spreading its malware to interconnected devices.
+As with many other ransomware operations that specifically target enterprises and organisations, DarkSide’s threat actors will first acquire access to a company’s corporate infrastructure before silently spreading its malware to interconnected devices.
 As it spreads, the malicious infection steals documents left unencrypted and collects user credentials.

 After the threat operators obtain access to domain passwords and usernames in Windows, they will unleash their specific brand of ransomware on the network, effectively encrypting all devices and the data they contain.